shaunpersad/docker-tutorial-pt2/README.md

 Now, we're going to skip a few steps and dive straight into a more real-world app, complete with MongoDB, Redis, and Elasticsearch on the back-end.

-In part 3, we will set up a full build process with Gulp, Browserify, React, and SCSS on the front-end.
+In Part 3, we will set up a full build process with Gulp, Browserify, React, and SCSS on the front-end.
 Oh, and tests!

 Normally, it takes quite a bit of time to set up and install all these various technologies and to get it working properly on your host.
 With Docker Compose, all of this will take minutes, and will work across all your team members.